MetaScript

 Ship native binaries without leaving your TypeScript mental model

-Cut cold starts and memory usage without rewriting everything in Rust or Go
+Cut cold starts and memory usage without rewriting everything

 Use C, npm, and BEAM ecosystems from one language and package manager